All Through the Night (film): Plot

 With Leda in tow, they escape.
 They are chased by Ebbing and his cronies into Central Park.
 Here, Leda explains that she works with Ebbing only to save her father's life.
 While Gloves fights with a Nazi, Leda reads the torn-out page that states her father is already dead.
 Gloves and Leda go to the police, who search the antique house, but find it empty.
 Not believing Gloves's story, they attempt to arrest him, but he escapes by diving into the East River.
 He arrives at his lawyer's apartment, only to have Marty and his mob break in, eager to avenge Joe's murder.
 After Gloves convinces them of his innocence, the two gangs join forces against the Nazi spies.

 Gloves, Sunshine, and Barney go to the police station where Leda is being held.
 Ebbing, however, has bailed her out, and they arrive as she is being forced into a car.
 Following the car, they find a large underground Nazi meeting.
 Gloves and Sunshine capture two Nazis and impersonate them to get in, but the explosives expert Gloves is impersonating is asked to report on his work.
 Gloves and Sunshine stall the meeting using a double talk ruse until the combined gangs arrive to break it up.
 Ebbing escapes, asking Pepi to join him in a suicide attack to blow up a battleship in New York harbor.
 Pepi refuses, so Ebbing kills him and proceeds alone.
 Gloves follows him to the docks, but Ebbing surprises him and forces him into a motorboat containing high explosives.
 At gunpoint, Ebbing forces Gloves to steer the boat toward the battleship.
 Gloves suddenly steers the boat off course and jumps into the water, while the boat with Ebbing still on board crashes into a barge and explodes.

 Back at the police station, Gloves and Leda find out that all charges have been dropped and that the mayor is going to honor him at city hall.
 Ma Donahue enters complaining that the milkman has disappeared, and as before, she's "got a feeling" about it.

+The film's score was composed by Adolph Deutsch.

+Similarities to Casablanca (film)

+Casablanca was released nearly a year later but also in 1942.
+Both films were produced by Warner Bros.
+In both films Bogart portrays a shady character involved with gambling, disinterested in the war effort, who becomes drawn into the world of espionage against the Nazis.
+Conrad Veidt's Nazi nemesis role as Ebbing can be matched to his role as Strasser in Casablanca.
+In both films Peter Lorre portrays similarly villainous characters involved with the underworld.